zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.examples.rst

        }
    }

 The above demonstrates several things.
-First, it demonstrates a listener on the application's "bootstrap" event (the ``onBootstrap()`` method).
+First, it demonstrates a listener on the application's :ref:`bootstrap <zend.mvc.mvc-event.bootstrap>` event (the ``onBootstrap()`` method).
 Second, it demonstrates that listener, and how it can be used to register listeners with the application.
-It grabs the ``Application`` instance; from the ``Application``, it is able to grab the attached service manager and configuration.
+It grabs the ``Application`` instance;
+from the ``Application``, it is able to grab the attached service manager and configuration.
 These are then used to retrieve the view, configure some helpers, and then register a listener aggregate with the application event manager.